Pranati-D/schedule/README.md

 # studyBuddy
-This project is a website for concert bookings at a specific venue.
-It uses Bootstrap to code for the design.
+This project is a website of my daily schedule.